chapel-lang/chapel/doc/rst/usingchapel/chplenv.rst

        system         find a compatible LLVM in system libraries;
                       note: the LLVM must be a version supported by Chapel none           do not support llvm/clang-related features
+       unset          indicates that no reasonable default has been inferred, requiring the user to intentionally select another option
        ============== ======================================================

    If unset, ``CHPL_LLVM`` defaults to: